 “I’m not worried about what he eats because he’s on the skinny side,” or “She’s an athlete, so she can eat whatever she wants—she burns it all off!”

 Eating behaviors from childhood are hard to shake later on when the body has stopped growing and exercise isn’t as frequent or intense.

 Instead: Teach your child to eat for a lifetime with nutritious foods and a healthy food balance.

-11. You Allow Little Tastes a Little Too Early
+11. Allowing Little Tastes Too Early

 Salt preference emerges around six months.
-For all three, the more exposure (read: tastes, sips, bites), the stronger the preference for these flavors.
+For all three, the more exposure (read: tastes, sips, bites), the stronger the preference for these flavors down the road.

 Instead: Hold off on sweets, fried and salty foods until after age two and then offer them occasionally.

-How did you do?
 Which of these 11 feeding mistakes are making it harder for you to feed your child?